brainboxdotcc/DPP/docpages/advanced_reference/automating-with-jenkins.md

 \page automating-with-jenkins Automating your bot with Jenkins

-\note This page does NOT go into explaining how to install Jenkins, nor how to initally setup Jenkins.
+\note This page does NOT go into explaining how to install Jenkins, nor how to initially setup Jenkins.
 This is a tutorial for the CMake version with Linux (more specifically Ubuntu 22.04 LTS).
 If you don't know how to use CMake or you don't use CMake for your bot (and would like to) then please visit [Building a Discord Bot using CMake/Unix](/buildcmake.html).
 If you wish to automate this tutorial from GitHub pushes then you can simply download the GitHub plugin for Jenkins, set that up and this tutorial will still work as this tutorial will only build what it can see!

 ### Getting started